BibleResearch/bible-notes/old_testament/prophets/malachi.md

 ## Authorship
 Likely **Malachi** (see 1:1).
-We do not have any other biographical details given about Malachi in the Bible and this, combined with Malachi's generic name, has led some scholars to argue that Malachi is not the name of the prophet, but simply a description of him as the "My messenger".
+We do not have any other biographical details given about Malachi in the Bible which, combined with Malachi's generic name, has led some scholars to argue that Malachi is not the name of the prophet, but simply a description of a prophet as "My [God's] messenger".
 While this is possible, none of the other prophets are written anonymously and, without further evidence, I hold to the simplest explanation that Malachi is a proper name.

 ## Date and Context
 Given the fact that the issues being addressed in Malachi are very similar to those addressed in Nehemiah, it is likely these two were contemporaries.
-It is safe to say that Malachi was written between 435 - 430 BC.
+It is safe to say that Malachi was written between **435 - 430 BC**.
 According to most scholars, this makes Malachi the last book in the Old Testament Canon.

 ## Theme(s)